 Frost-free Hydrants Policy - or - PDF

-Frost-proof (or freeze free) hydrants with stop and waste valves which, when turned off, drain back and discharge through subsurface outlets are not approved for use in public facilities.
-This policy relates to water distribution systems serving properties and commercial facilities under the jurisdiction of the State Department of Health (ISDH).
+Frost-proof (or freeze-free) hydrants with stop and waste valves which, when turned off, drain back and discharge through subsurface outlets are not approved for use in public facilities.
+This policy relates to water distribution systems serving properties and commercial facilities under the jurisdiction of the Indiana Department of Health (IDOH).

 Water Availability, Use & Rights Frequently Asked Questions

 The Indiana Department of Natural Resources (IDNR) Frequently Asked Questions about groundwater and water wells include information on the proper abandonment techniques, groundwater quality, driller and well requirements, and well-related records database.